MANUS Core 2.1 | Step By Step

 Devices Tab

-In the Devices Panel, you can see all devices you have currently connected.
+In the Devices Panel, you can see all devices that are currently connected.

 You can see all dongles connected, all gloves paired to a dongle, all gloves connected wired, all gloves ready to be paired to a dongle, and all trackers currently connected.